aws-samples/karpenter-with-multus-on-eks/README.md

 ```

 ***NOTE: Observe the Multus pod IPs.
 These IPs belongs to the range we defined in the NetworkAttachmentDefinitions file (step 6)***

+***NOTE: If you need to automatically allocate the multus pod IPs as secondary IPs on their corresponding Multus ENIs follow this [Github link](https://github.com/aws-samples/eks-automated-ipmgmt-multus-pods)***

 (Optional) You can examine the time it took to provision the Karpenter nodepool by examining Node-Latency-For-K8s log on the newly created nodes.
 Retrieve the logs of node-latency-for-k8s-node-latency-for-k8s-chart-xxxxx pods running on the nodepool worker.
 For example (logs might take 5 minutes to populate)